nusco/narjillos/README.md

 ##How to run an experiment

 To put a Petri dish full of narjillos under your microscope, you need Java 8 and git.
-To install Narjillos:
+Install Narjillos:

     git clone https://github.com/nusco/narjillos.git
     cd narjillos

 Then start a Petri dish with the _petri_ command:

-    petri
+    petri --no-persistence

 The first run installs the Gradle build tool and then builds the system, so it takes some time.
 The following runs start faster.